Barbatos6669/PiPinPP/README.md

 | 0.3.7           | 2.0.x            | Transitional release before platform detector |
 | ≤0.3.0          | 1.6.3 (legacy)   | Deprecated – upgrade ASAP |

-`install.sh` automatically builds libgpiod 2.2.1 on Raspberry Pi OS so you don't have to source packages manually.
+`scripts/install.sh` automatically builds libgpiod 2.2.1 on Raspberry Pi OS so you don't have to source packages manually.

 ### Using in Your Projects